-- A contract note giving details of the number and price of shares sold will be sent to the selling shareholder (the first named, in the case of joint shareholders) or their duly authorised agents together (if sufficient written instructions have not already been given) with a form of renunciation for completion and execution by the shareholder (and, in the case of a joint holding, by all the joint holders) not later than the end of the next Business Day following the valuation point by reference to which the redemption price is determined.
-Payment will be made by BACS, telegraphic transfer of CHAPS in satisfaction of the redemption monies and will be issued within four Business Days of the later of: - receipt by the ACD of the form of renunciation (or other sufficient written instructions) duly signed by all the relevant shareholders and completed as to the appropriate number of shares, together with any other appropriate evidence of title; and - 13.2.3 The valuation point following receipt by the ACD of the request to redeem.
+13.2.1 A contract note giving details of the number and price of Shares sold will be sent to the selling Shareholder (the first named, in the case of joint Shareholders) or their duly authorised agents together with a form of renunciation for completion and execution by the Shareholder (and, in the case of a joint holding, by all the joint holders) not later than the end of the next Business Day following the valuation point by reference to which the redemption price is determined.
+Payment will be made by

+BACS, telegraphic transfer of CHAPS in satisfaction of the redemption monies and will be issued within 4 Business Days of the later of:

+- receipt by the ACD of the form of renunciation duly signed by all the relevant Shareholders and completed as to the appropriate number of Shares, together with any other appropriate evidence of title; and - 13.2.3 the valuation point following receipt by the ACD of the request to redeem.